-Actively at work: Describes an individual who is:
+Actively at work - describes an individual who:

-- either actively performing their normal occupation or is taking leave (other than sick leave) that has been authorised by their employer - b) working the normal number of hours required by their contract with their employer, either at their normal place of employment, at a location as agreed with their employer, or at a location to which they are required to travel for business - mentally and physically capable of performing all the duties normally associated with their job and is not acting against medical advice in meeting any requirement of a) to c).
+- a) is either actively performing their normal occupation or is taking leave (other than sick leave) that has been authorised by their employer; - b) is working the normal number of hours required by their contract with their employer, either at their normal place of employment, or at a location as agreed with their employer or at a location to which they are required to travel for business; - c) is mentally and physically capable of performing all the duties normally associated with their job;

+and is not acting against medical advice in meeting any requirement of a) to c).

-Automatic acceptance limit: The maximum amount of benefit that can be provided for any member without the need for them to be individually assessed.
+Automatic acceptance limit: The maximum amount of benefit that can be provided for any individual without the need for them to be individually assessed.